-%token symbol . . . symbol
+'''

+%token constr...constr

+'''

-Declare the given symbols as tokens (terminal symbols).
+Declare the given symbols constr...constr as tokens (terminal symbols).
 These symbols are added as constant constructors for the token concrete type.

-%token < type > symbol . . . symbol
+$\t$ token < typexpr > constr...constr

-Declare the given symbols as tokens with an attached attribute of the given type.
+Declare the given symbols constr...constr as tokens with an attached attribute of the given type.
 These symbols are added as constructors with arguments of the given type for the token concrete type.
-The type part is an arbitrary Caml type expression, except that all type constructor names must be fully qualified (e.g. Modname.typename) for all types except standard built-in types, even if the proper open directives (e.g. open Modname) were given in the header section.
-That's because the header is copied only to the .ml output file, but not to the .mli output file, while the type part of a %token declaration is copied to both.
+The typexpr part is an arbitrary OCaml type expression, except that all type constructor names must be fully qualified (e.g. Modname.typename) for all types except standard built-in types, even if the proper open directives (e.g. open Modname) were given in the header section.
+That's because the header is copied only to the .ml output file, but not to the .mli output file, while the typexpr part of a token declaration is copied to both.